 Introspect 2024

-The second iteration of Introspect: a nature residency will be held in collaboration with Parks NB, and will bring together five artists in Mount Carleton Provincial Park to work on a personal project and a community creation.
-The artists will have the experience of having two dedicated weeks without distraction to work on their art, taking inspiration from the beautiful, picturesque setting of the park.
+The second iteration of Introspect: a nature residency was held in collaboration with Parks NB, and brought together five artists in Mount Carleton Provincial Park to work on a personal project and a community creation.
+The artists spent two dedicated weeks without distraction to work on their art, taking inspiration from the beautiful, picturesque setting of the park.

 Learn more about the resident artists for 2024 here.